bigbluebutton/bbb-install/README.md

 # bbb-install

-`bbb-install.sh` is a BASH shell script that installs (or upgrades) a BigBlueButton server with a single command.
-When run on a Ubuntu 16.04 64-bit server, depending on the network connection of the server, you should have the server ready for use in about 15 minutes.
+`bbb-install.sh` is a BASH shell script that automates the step-by-step instructions for installing and configuring a BigBlueButton server.

+Depending on the speed of your server and its network, `bbb-install.sh` can have your BigBlueButton server setup and ready for use in about 15 minutes.

-For example, want to check out the latest BigBlueButton 2.2-beta on an Ubuntu 16.04 64-bit server, run the following command on the server as root:
+For example, want to install BigBlueButton 2.0 on a Ubuntu 16.04 64-bit server with a public IP address, SSH into your server and run the following command as root:

 ~~~
-wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220-beta
+wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200
 ~~~

+(If you want to try BigBlueButton 2.2-beta, substitute `-v xenial-220-beta` for `-v xenial-200`.

-This will download the `bbb-install.sh` script, installs BigBlueButton using the packages reference in `-v xenial-220-beta` (which references BigBlueButton 2-2-beta package repository), and configures BigBlueButton to use the servers IP address.
+This command will download and run `bbb-install.sh` which, in turn, reads the `-v xenial-200` to install BigBlueButton 2.0 and configure it using the server's public IP address.

-We say _most of the installation steps_ because if your server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before users can access it.
+Note: If your server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before you can access it.

-Still, for most servers that have a public IP address, the install will finish and you'll see a message that gives a URL to test your newly setup BigBlueButton server.
+When the install will finish and you'll see a message that gives a URL to test your newly setup BigBlueButton server.

 ~~~
 # Warning: The API demos are installed and accessible from: